The Christmas season is a trigger for cheating, and dating apps love it

 - Temporary fairy tale as an excuse for infidelity

-Dating apps – the most powerful tools to start cheating
+Dating apps – the most powerful tools to aid cheating on Christmas

 Among plenty of dating websites and apps there are some of them who are specialized for extramarital affairs.
 Some of these have confirmed to Datingroo that the Christmas season attracts the most subscribers and activities in comparison to the rest of the year.

 Ashley Madison, one of the online dating leaders for married people with around 54 million users globally, is a very popular destination for those who are looking for extramarital adventures.
 Paul Keable, chief strategy officer at Ashley Madison, confirmed for Datingroo that during the whole year the Christmas holiday season attracts the most users to their website.
 He also explained why that is happening.